ilias-ant/adversarial-validation-demo/README.md

     adval:latest
 ```

-Jupyter notebooks will be available for review & reproduction at: http://127.0.0.1:8888/tree (*requires token*)
+Jupyter notebooks will be available for review & reproduction at: http://127.0.0.1:8888/tree (*requires token*).